microsoft/FluidFramework/experimental/framework/fluid-static/README.md

 LoadableObjects can also be created dynamically during runtime.
 Dynamic object types need to be defined in the  `dynamicObjectTypes` property of the ContainerConfig.

 The Container has a `create` method that will create a new instance of the provided type.
-This instance will be local to the user until attached to another LoadableObject. `initialObjects` are attached when the Container is created and should be used to store dynamic objects.
+This instance will be local to the user until attached to another LoadableObject.
+Dynamic objects created this way should be stored in initialObjects, which are attached when the Container is created.
 When storing a LoadableObject you must store a reference to the object and not the object itself.
 To do this use the `handle` property on the LoadableObject.

 Dynamic objects are loaded on-demand to optimize for data virtualization.
 To get the LoadableObject, first get the stored handle then resolve that handle.